pedrocu/pedrocu.github.io/docs/Weekly_Update.md

    - Developed a progress gauge for the output tab

 2. What do you plan to do this week?
-   - wrap up the project to a finished state
+   - Wrap up the project to a finished state
-   - write up accomplishments
+   - Write up accomplishments
-   - work on GitHub settings and web page for the application
+   - Work on GitHub settings and web page for the application

 3. Are there any impediments in your way?
    - Using the GitHub interface is sometimes a mystery to me, I will have to find resources to guide me